myeportal/BNM/README.md

 -   Cloud Code services that are deployed to the Moralis Platform (this is removed from the V2 but left in codebase incase want to revert back to built-in marketplace)
 -   Next.js Codebase that is deployed to Vercel
 -   Solidity Smart Contracts
+-   Polymint allows anyone with a web3 wallet and $matic, to mint any content they want, including text/art/music or video.

 ### Cloud Code